datadryad/dryad-app/app/views/tenants/ucop/_help.html.md

 Anyone can search, view and download datasets.
 However, for each campus-specific website, data submission is limited to individuals affiliated with that campus.
 Contact [uc3@ucop.edu](mailto:uc3@ucop.edu) for more information.

-#### Who can use DataONE Dash?
+#### What is ONEshare?
-DataONE Dash is a separate service, operated by CDL in collaboration with the [DataONE project](http://dataone.org/).
-Anyone can deposit Environmental and Earth observation data within [DataONE Dash](https://oneshare.cdlib.org/).
+ONEshare is a service, operated by CDL in collaboration with the [DataONE project](http://dataone.org/).
+Anyone can deposit Environmental and Earth observation data within [ONEshare](https://oneshare.cdlib.org/).
 Contact uc3@ucop.edu for more information.

 ### What content is appropriate?